Starting a blog is still one of the best online businesses you can create today.

 Step 1 – Pick Your Niche

-In starting a blog, you have to figure out the topic.
-In my opinion, picking what to focus on is the hardest part of creating your blog.
+Before you start your blog, you need to pick a topic.
+In my opinion, choosing your niche is the hardest part of creating your blog.

 If you’re even reading this, I’m assuming you at least have some idea.

 Otherwise, why are you here, right?
-I’m also assuming most of you reading you want to make money blogging.
+I’m also assuming most of you want to make money blogging.
 You want to start a side hustle.

-But even if you’re just doing this for fun or for another personal reason, what I’m going to tell you will still apply.
+But even if you’re doing this for fun or another personal reason, what I’m going to tell you will still apply.

 However, keep in mind blogging isn’t a business unto itself.
 A blog is a means to an end, not the end.
-You’re creating a blog to let the world know your expertise in whatever niche you choose.
+You’re creating a blog to let the world know your expertise in your chosen niche.

-If you’re creating a business blog, my first suggestion is to you stay close to that niche.
+If you’re creating a business blog, I suggest staying close to that niche.
 Don’t veer too far off that topic.
-So no stories about your cat on your fitness blog unless you’re somehow teaching cats to get buff.
+So no stories about your cat on your fitness blog unless you teach cats to get buff.

 It’s a Transformational Journey